CHERIoT Programmers' Guide

 The multiwaiter API allows waiting for any of a set of independent events.
 It is conceptually similar to select, poll, epoll, and kqueue in *NIX operating systems or WaitForMultipleObjects in Windows.
 It is designed to bound the amount of time that the scheduler must spend checking multiwaiters and to minimise the amount of memory that multiwaiters consume.
 Memory is allocated only when a multiwaiter is created, with multiwaiter_create.
 This creates a multiwaiter with space for a fixed number of events.

+Create a multiwaiter object.
 This is a stateful object that can wait on at most maxItems event sources.

 Each multiwaiter_wait call is a one-shot operation.
-The call is passed a set of things to wait for and the associated condition via the events array and returns the waited status via the same array.
+The call is passed a set of things to wait for and the associated condition via the `events` array and returns the waited status via the same array.
 This is typically an on-stack array.

+Wait for events.
 The first argument is the multiwaiter to wait on.
 New events can optionally be added by providing an array of newEventsCount elements as the newEvents argument.

 Return values: